microsoft/AzureTRE/docs/architecture.md

 The Azure TRE management plane consists of two groups of components:

-- Management API & Composition Service
+- TRE API & Composition Service
 - Shared Services

 > Shared Services is still work in progress.
 Please see [#23](https://github.com/microsoft/AzureTRE/issues/23), [#22](https://github.com/microsoft/AzureTRE/issues/21), & [#21](https://github.com/microsoft/AzureTRE/issues/21)

-Management API is a service that users can interact with to request changes to workspaces e.g., to create, update, delete workspaces and workspace services inside each workspace.
+TRE API is a service that users can interact with to request changes to workspaces e.g., to create, update, delete workspaces and workspace services inside each workspace.
 The Composition Service is doing the actual work of mutating the state of each Workspace including the Workspace Services.

 Ingress/egress components governs all inbound and outbound traffic from the public Internet to and from Azure TRE including the Workspaces.
 The Firewall Service is managing the egress rules of the Firewall.